aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 ## Appendix

 - See the raw and cleaned data in the [Data](Data/) folder.
-- See my SQL queries in the [SQL file](Exploration/ecommerce_exploration.sql).
+- See SAS/SQL code used to examine and clean the data in the [Data Cleaning](Data Cleaning.sas).
 - See the visualizations used in this README.md in the [Visualisations](Visualisations/) folder.

 > For more of my projects and Data Journey, visit the rest of my [GitHub](https://github.com/aranjeetpaul).
 Or to see my Data Visualisation and Storytelling skills, visting my [Tableau Public](https:) for an Emergency Room Dashboard with.....
-Feel free to follow me on [LinkedIn](https:).
+Feel free to follow me on [LinkedIn](https:)!